ashukla2019/System_design/Cybersecurity/network_security_fundamentals.md

 How do two parties securely share the secret key?

-If sent over the same network → attacker can intercept it.
+If transmitted insecurely → attacker can intercept.

 ---

 ## 6.2 Scalability Problem

-If 100 users communicate securely:

-Each pair requires a unique key.

-Formula:
+For n users:

-n(n - 1) / 2
+n(n - 1) / 2 keys required

-For 100 users:
+Example:
-4950 keys required
+100 users → 4950 keys

 Hard to manage at scale.